 Other recently introduced legislation includes provision for fixed penalty notices offering the person committing the offence the opportunity to discharge any liability to conviction for that offence by payment of a fixed penalty.
 This provides a less burdensome approach for councils and business.
 In addition, other new legislation has enabled district council's to use receipts from these penalties to assist with the costs of administering the function.

 Suspending and Revoking a licence is not a function which is normally delegated to officers.
-Such a decision in Belfast is taken by the Licensing Committee which has delegated authority from the Council to make the final decision as to whether a licence is suspended or revoked.
-Should officers consider it necessary to bring a licensee before Committee to consider licence suspension or revocation it is estimated that this will take at least 6 to 8 weeks.
-It is suggested this process may take even longer for other Councils in N. Ireland.
+Such a decision is not normally a delegated function from a council to officers.
+Should officers consider it necessary to bring a licensee before council to consider licence suspension or revocation it is estimated that this will take at least 6 to 8 weeks if not longer!